Originally posted 4 June 2015

 Probably everyone living with 22q13 deletion syndrome knows that it is much more than a disease of the brain.
 My son, David, is not unusual in that regard.
-He has flaky toenails, GI problems, and poor temperature regulation.
+He has flaky toenails, gastrointestinal (GI) problems, and poor temperature regulation.
 22q13 deletions affect the entire body.
-I worry that he will someday get cancer (see my earlier post “Can 22q13 deletion syndrome cause cancer?”) and I worry about painful conditions that he is unable to express to me (see “Can 22q13 deletion syndrome cause ulcerative colitis?“).
-That said, as parents, we see our child’s future stunted by intellectual disability: the loss of typical cognitive development.
+I worry about painful conditions that he is unable to express to me (see Can 22q13 deletion syndrome cause ulcerative colitis?) or other medical condition that may shorten his life.
+That said, as parents we primarily see our child’s future most influenced by his intellectual disability: the loss of typical cognitive development.
 What causes this defining feature of 22q13 deletion syndrome?

 Even small terminal deletions cause a major loss of genes

 What most people do not understand about chromosome 22 is that the 22q13 area is rich in genes near the terminal end.
 That is, deleting a small part of the end removes a lot of important genes.
 Here is a chart based on the most complete published study to date (Sarasua et al., 2014) and the most complete listing of genes available.

 (Right click on the graph and open to a new window to see it full size.)